TheMarex/prosem/Niklaus/RandomWalk.md

 As you might have noticed, we required a poly-bound for running time of a TM in our definition of $RL$, which is something we could omit in the case of deterministic and non-deterministic TM.
 In this case however the requirement is non-optional.
-To understand why, we construct a randomized TM that has a log-space bound but has no polynomially bounded runtime.
+To understand why, we construct a randomized TM that has a log-space bound but has no polynomially bounded running time.

 \vspace{0.5cm}\begin{thm}
 \label{randomized-poly-runtime}
-There are randomized TM that have logarithmic space use, but an exponential running-time.
+There are randomized TM that have logarithmic space use, but an exponential running time.
 \end{thm}

 \begin{proof}